acervantest/java-ws-rest-exception/README.md

 - Use the following urls to invoke interface methods using a testing tool:

   * DELETE operation, so that you are allowed to delete an object from the list, try to go with an id non-existent so that you can see the custom exception:
-  `http://localhost:8080/restservice/services/studentService/student/{id}`, where {id} es el id for the student to delete.
+  `http://localhost:8080/restservice/services/studentService/student/{id}`, where {id} it´s the student id to be deleted.

     * GET operation, so that you are allowed to see all objects in a list, try to go:                  `http://localhost:8080/restservice/services/studentService/student`, you will see all students, by default there is only one.